kaliypsocraft/something-awesome/SUBMISSION_REPORT.md

     │
     └── PHP
 ```
 Web exploitation posed several challenges due to my limited knowledge of web development and network principles.
-Tackling these challenges involved studying various components, including SQL, HTML, web tokens, and HTTP request types.
+I had zero to limtited exposure to Tackling these challenges involved studying various components, including SQL, HTML, web tokens, and HTTP request types.
 SQL injection challenges, in particular, required an in-depth understanding of syntax.
 For example, some tasks filtered certain keywords, necessitating research into alternative SQL commands or obfuscation techniques to bypass these filters.

 - Different SQL dialects (such as MySQL, PostgreSQL, and SQLite) presented syntax variations that affected query construction.
 - Understanding the interactions between front-end and back-end processes helped me bridge my knowledge gaps in network requests and HTTP headers.
 Each of these steps was essential to gain the competency required to identify potential web vulnerabilities.